openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Implementations can also be built on top of OpenID Connect Core, since OpenID Connect Core is based on OAuth 2.0.
 To benefit from the subject-signed ID Token feature, this specification can also be combined with the Self-Issued OP v2 specification [@SIOPv2].

-## Flow (`response_mode` is `fragment`)
+## Response Type vp_token {#response_type_vp_token}

-Below is a diagram of a Credential presentation when `response_mode` is `fragment` as defined in [@!OAuth.Responses] and Authorization Request is sent as a Request Object by reference.
+Below is a diagram of a flow where the Credential request data is sent as Request Object by reference according to [@!RFC9101] and the Credential presentation is sent as fragment encoded URI `vp_token` response parameter.
+This flow uses the `response_type` `vp_token` and the `response_mode` `fragment`.

 Note that the diagram does not illustrate all of the optional features of this specification.

 !---
 ~~~ ascii-art